 The 1970s was a decade of experimentation.
 People were experimenting with sex and drugs, and they were also experimenting with film.
 It was a time of social change and the films of the era reflect that change.
 There is a sense when watching a lot of films from the era that was dubbed ‘The New Hollywood’ (roughly 1967-1980) that they really thought that anything was possible.
 Inspired by European art and independent cinema, seventies films had a very different aesthetic that made them different from anything that had come before them.
 They were gritty, narratively complex, violent and, at times, uncomfortable and uncompromising.

-When you look at the quality of films, no decade can touch the 1970s.
-It really was the best decade for film.
+When you look at the quality of films, no decade can touch the ’70s.
+The seventies really was the best decade for film.
 Honorable Mentions: Dog Day Afternoon, Five Easy Pieces, The Sting, Mean Streets, Chinatown.

 ‘In space, no one can, ear you scream’ Alien is spectacular a film that is doubly impressive given that it was made in the 1970s.
 The seventies was a very different decade and science-fiction/horror films were not exactly en-vogue at the time.
 Although the bar was raised with Star Wars, special effects were constantly evolving and improving and Alien features some truly state-of-the-art effects designed by H. R. Giger.
 Chestburster, anyone?
 The story is fairly simple and actually has a lot in common with a little-seen Italian B-movie, Mario Bava’s 1965 film Planet Of The Vampires.
 But it is claustrophobic, tense and genuinely scary in a way that few films are.
 Plus it has one of the strongest female characters of all time in Sigourney Weaver’s Ripley.
 The sequels received a mixed reception, but the original stands as one of the greatest science-fiction films ever made.